Finchiedev/robotics-docs/source/start/get-going.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now this is a tricky set of commands, but it is very useful to transfer files to the robot without any internet on the robot.
-Open a new terminal window and SSH into the Pi (remember to change to its wireless network):
+Change to the robot's wireless network, it should look something like ``KingsLegacy`` Open a new terminal window and SSH into the Pi:

 ``ssh pi@192.168.100.1``